-- (a) Salary paid to a director is generally an emolument paid or receivable in respect of that person's other services in connection with the management of the affairs of the Company or its subsidiary undertakings. - (b) Includes housing allowances and sundry expenses borne by the Group and estimated value of other non-cash benefits: accommodation provided by the Group. - (c) Resigned on 29th January 2019. - (d) Appointed on 29th January 2019.
+- (a) Salary paid to a director is generally an emolument paid or receivable in respect of that person's other services in connection with the management of the affairs of the Company or its subsidiary undertakings.

+- (b) Includes housing allowances and sundry expenses borne by the Group and estimated value of other non-cash benefits: accommodation provided by the Group.

+- (c) Resigned on 29th January 2019.

+- (d) Appointed on 29th January 2019.

+- (e) Resigned on 1st July 2020.

+- (f) Resigned on 1st January 2021.

-There was no remuneration paid or receivable in respect of accepting office as director and director's other services in connection with the management of the affairs of the Company during the year (2018: Nil).
-None of the directors have waived any of the emoluments during the year ended 31st December 2019 and 2018.
+There was no remuneration paid or receivable in respect of accepting office as director and director's other services in connection with the management of the affairs of the Company during the year (2019: Nil).
+During the year, Mr. Lee Sou Leung, Joseph, Mr. Chu Weiman and Mr. Chan Ching Huen, Stanley waived emoluments of HK\$819,000, HK\$144,000 and HK\$156,000 respectively (2019: Nil).